-Bernie Ecclestone remains F1's puppet master
+Bernie Ecclestone: F1 puppet master no longer holding the strings

 - Ex-driver Herbert calls him "a dictator"

-- Controversies have failed to derail him as CEO
+- Controversies had failed to derail him as CEO

+This is an updated version of a story first published in September 2016 when Liberty Media launched its takeover of Formula One.

-(CNN)Every time Bernie Ecclestone has been under threat, he has typically reverted to humor.
+(CNN)Every time Bernie Ecclestone was under threat, he typically reverted to humor.

 After the Formula One supremo was robbed and knocked unconscious by muggers, who got away with his luxury watch, he posed for an advert with the slogan "See what people will do for a Hublot."